 On a personal level, Ms. Gartner has strived to build an active presence in her community, having served on the Board of Directors for many community organizations including; serving three terms on the Rutland City Board of School Commissioners, .
 She also served on the boardss of the Rutland Community Programs, Rutland County Retired Senior Volunteer Program (RSVP) Rutland Ishidoriya Student Exchange Program (sister City Exchange) Vermont Girl Scout Council as board member and troop leader, Vermont Morgan Horse Association, United Synagogue of Conservative Judaism (USCJ) Empire Region Board and Disabilities Council.

 Ms. Gartner also gives back to her community as an active leader at all levels in her local synagogue.
 Supporting a variety of community, national, international and religious organizations, Ms. Gartner is open to helping any causes which support the health and welfare of youth and those living with disabilities, or the advancement of medicine and education.

-In a continuous effort to broaden her knowledge, Ms. Gartner maintains membership with several professional associations including; the American Physical Therapy Association, the Vermont Chapter of the American Physical Therapy Association and the Neurodevelopmental Treatment Association.
+In a continuous effort to broaden her knowledge, Ms. Gartner maintains membership with several professional associations including; the American Physical Therapy Association, the Vermont Chapter of the American Physical Therapy Association and the Neurodevelopment Treatment Association.
 She was also the VT State Representative for the Academy of Pediatric Therapists from 2000-2006.